PhDFlo/foliotrack/README.md

 ## Gradio interface Usage

-To facilitate the use of the FolioTrack tool a Gradio interface is available by running `python gradio-app.py`.
+To facilitate the use of the foliotrack tool a Gradio interface is available by running `python gradio-app.py`.
 The app will be running locally and should display something like:

 ```
 * Running on local URL:  http://127.0.0.1:7860